 - Late November: undergrad participants and grad mentors will be paired.
 The mentor and mentee will agree on an appropriate reading project, and books will be ordered.
 A list of suggested topics can be found here.

-- During IAP: Participants will meet with their mentors at least 3 times per week, and present/discuss the material they read.
+- During IAP: Participants will meet with their mentors on campus at least 3 times per week, and present/discuss the material they read.
+No more than 2 meetings during the entire IAP are allowed over skype.
 The graduate student mentor will be able to clarify points of confusion, highlight subtle points, and explain how things fit into the "big picture."